sofasogood/red_teaming_pipeline/README.md

 Loads a pickled dataset from Google Drive, filters out invalid entries, and selects examples with sufficient content for revision and critique.

 3. **Generate persuasive prompts**:
-Processes the dataset in parallel to generate persuasive prompts using custom persuasion techniques.
+Processes the dataset in parallel to generate persuasive prompts using custom persuasion techniques from red_teaming_pipeline.

 4. **Train the model**:
 Fine-tunes the model using Hugging Face's Trainer with a custom training loop, including a defined prompt template and wandb integration for logging.